QuoSecGmbH/SIT/README.md

 **ArtifactModule**
 - Based on GetThis ORC tool
-- Expand tool documentation
+- Expanded tool documentation
-- Expand tool feedback to examiner on execution
+- Expanded tool feedback to examiner on execution
-- Review forensic soundness aspects
+- Reviewed forensic soundness aspects

 **UnificationModule:**
 - Checks if the output of the DFIR ORC tools is conforming to the configuration.